eif-courses/hlabgen/experiments/out/ProjectAPI/tasks.md

 # Lab Tasks

-1. **Implement Authentication**: Create a middleware for authentication and role-based access control.
+1. Implement authentication and role-based access for the API.

-2. **Add Pagination and Query Filtering**: Enhance the GetProjects and GetTasks handlers to support pagination and filtering based on query parameters.
+2. Add pagination and query filtering to the GetProjects and GetTasks endpoints.

-3. **Integrate Tests**: Write comprehensive tests for all CRUD operations in the handlers.
+3. Integrate tests for all core endpoints to ensure functionality and reliability.